 Swiftlet Farming in Sekinchan

 For decades birdnest soup has been a rare delicacy, dubbed the emperor's soup.
 Chinese treat birdnest soup as luxury health food.
-In ancient, Birdnest soup is special food for the emperor and the elite in China.
-In the past, birdnest was harvested in caves around South-East Asia such as Gua Gomantong and Gua Niah in Borneo.
-Birdnest farming expert has developed a modern technique of swiftlet farming, call as "swiftlet house".
+In ancient, Birdnest soup is an exceptional food for the emperor and the elite in China.
+In the past, birdnest was harvested in caves around South-East Asia, such as Gua Gomantong and Gua Niah in Borneo.
+Birdnest farming expert has developed a modern technique of swiftlet farming called "swiftlet house".
 A "swiftlet house" is purpose-built for the breeding of Swiftlet.
-These buildings imitate the environments of the cave to attract the Swiftlet to come and breed in the houses.
-This new "swiftlet house" is capable of producing cleaner birdnests and eliminate the danger of harvesting the birdnests.
+These buildings imitate the cave environments to attract the Swiftlet to come and breed in the houses.
+This new "swiftlet house" is capable of producing cleaner birdnests and eliminating the danger of harvesting the birdnests.

-In the paddy field (padi fields) in Sekinchan is dotted with many customised building structures that are the homes of the swiftlets.
-Visitors can take a look inside these structures that have been specially constructed for the swiftlets to build their nests.
-Swiftlet farming is a new a industry in Sekinchan, about 350 units of "swiftlet house" has been build up in the middle of paddy field, this make a new beautiful view in the paddy field of Sekinchan.
+The paddy field (padi fields) in Sekinchan is dotted with many customised building structures that are the homes of the swiftlets.
+Visitors can look inside these structures specially constructed for the swiftlets to build their nests.
+Swiftlet farming is a new industry in Sekinchan, about 350 units of "swiftlet house" has been built up in the middle of the paddy field.
+The "swiftlet house" creates a uniquely beautiful view in the paddy field of Sekinchan.